jmix-framework/jmix-bookstore-2/README.md

     Product --> Supplier
 ```

-A `Customer` are associated to many orders.
+A `Customer` is associated with many orders.
 An `Order` consists of multiple `OrderLine` objects.
 One `OrderLine` represents a product association with corresponding information about the price.
 The `Product` entity is grouped into `ProductCategory` entities and references a `Supplier` that is used to request supplier orders.

-The domain model that supports the supplier orders contains of the following entities:
+The domain model that supports the supplier orders contains the following entities:

 ```mermaid
 classDiagram